WalletScrutiny/WalletScrutinyCom/_android/io.cryptosigma.finance.md

 > Private keys that control cryptocurrency stored in secure storage mechanisms provide by OS

-They don't have a listed website and their [domain email](https://sigmanetwork.io) is parked.
+They don't have a listed website and their support email [domain](https://sigmanetwork.io) is parked.

 ## The App